 While you’re keeping your cool, here’s what’s going on: After looking at your vulva, the doctor will insert a speculum to begin the pelvic exam.
 A speculum is nothing fancy.
 It’s just a tool to help him or her see your vaginal walls and cervix.
 It can be plastic or metal.
 If it’s metal, it might be cold.
 You can ask the doctor to run it under warm water first.
 When he/she begins, you’ll feel a little pressure.
 It may be uncomfortable at first, but it definitely shouldn’t be painful.
 Just remember, the more relaxed you are, the more relaxed your muscles will be and the smoother it will go.

 Still a little spooked about your first visit?
-Take a deep breath and ask an expert any other questions you may have.
-Or check out the super informative Period Questions article.
+Take a deep breath and check out the super informative Period Questions article.